xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 Programming Historian* use GitHub, a version control system, to publish and to distribute their journal.
-The team behind *Project GITenberg* "leverages the power of the Git version control system and the collaborative potential of Github to make books more open."
-As of 2015, *GITenberg* hosts more than 43,000 books[@hellman_project_2012].
+The team behind *Project GITenberg* "leverages the power of the Git version control system and the collaborative potential of Github to make books more open." [^ln-gutenberg] As of 2015, *GITenberg* hosts more than 43,000 books[@hellman_project_2012].
 Using a similar model to create personal academic profiles, compile image galleries, or edit critical editions, our students learn while experimenting with aspects of academic production directly relevant